Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Internal: "When I notice tension, urgency, resentment, numbness, or craving, I practice."

-The internal trigger is the most liberating, but it is also the hardest because it requires awareness before the habitual response has already begun.6
+The internal trigger is the most liberating and the hardest, because it requires awareness before the habitual response has already begun.

-So start with what Eric calls still points: tiny pauses distributed throughout the day.
-Once the pause exists, you can drop different practices into it.7
+Start with what Eric calls still points: tiny pauses distributed throughout the day.
+Once the pause exists, you can drop different practices into it.

 Examples: